monsoonmaelstrom/book2/book2.md

 “People have been gossiping.”

-“People have.”
+“People have,” I confirm.
 “So was it him?
 Because from what I heard, the whole thing was your idea, and then he died in the making of it.
 Which seems like it would make it pretty squarely your fault.”

 I feel her magic begin to gather around her.